MarcBS/multimodal_keras_wrapper/README.md

 Wrapper for Keras with support to easy data loading and handling and the creation of staged networks.

+## Documentation

+You can access the initial documentation version in doc/build/html/index.html

 ## Installation

 In order to install the library you just have to follow these steps: